Foundation Year (Year 0):

 Throughout the course you will study core areas, comprising: Food Safety; Housing; Health & Safety in the Workplace; Environmental Protection and the underpinning themes of Public Health; Epidemiology and Risk Assessment.

-The programme will begin with an introduction to Environmental Health in a global context, introducing students to historical and contemporary environmental health challenges.
-You will also be taught all the key academic skills essential to be able to study at degree level.
-You will concurrently study the determinants of health and environmental sciences before moving on to consider the role of the living and workplace environment on health including housing, health and safety and the food safety.
-In the first year of the programme you will study across six modules:
+The programme will begin with an introduction to Environmental Health in a global context, introducing students to historical and current environmental health challenges.
+You will also be taught all the key academic skills required to be able to study at degree level.
+You will learn about the determinants of health and environmental sciences before moving on to consider the role of the living and workplace environment on health including housing, health and safety and food safety.
+In the first year of the programme you will complete six modules:

 In the final year you will consolidate your skills and knowledge by studying across four modules.
 You will undertake a large piece of supported independent study and develop your skills in health protection and the sustainable management of business to limit impacts on health and the environment.
 You will also undertake a capstone activity of designing environmental health interventions for health and sustainable development and evaluating these interventions utilising recognised tools and techniques.
 The final year modules are:

 A variety of learning and teaching methods are used, such as lectures, seminars, visits, practical sessions, problem based learning, case studies and role-play exercises.
 All teaching is supported by the Moodle virtual leaning environment and Microsoft Teams, which helps students to access information when it is needed.
 Notes, reading and discussion boards are used to support student learning.

 Through the degree programme contact time varies.
 Our teaching is mainly on-campus through workshops, seminars and lectures and these are supported by online activities and resources.
 Your learning time with the staff and your peers should be supported by self-dedicated study time.

 A personal tutor scheme supports students with academic and pastoral support from the first year onwards, and encourages students to set and achieve their academic and career goals through all years of the programme.